 Non-current assets or a disposal group as well as assets and liabilities related to discontinued operations are classified as held for sale if its carrying amount will be recovered mainly through a sale transaction rather than through continuing use.
 Non-current assets held for sale as well as assets classified as held for sale that relate to a discontinued operation are measured at the lower of their carrying amount and fair value less costs to sell.
 Depreciation on these assets ceases on classification as held for sale.

-The Group´s financial assets are classified in the following two categories: financial assets at fair value through profit or loss held for trading as well as loans and receivables.
+The IFRS 9 - standard taken into use during the financial year had no significant impact.
+The new standard changed the classification of the financial instruments.
+In addtion, the Group has taken into use a new model for the expected credit losses.
+The new model had no impact on the opening balances of 1.1.2018.
+The Group´s financial assets are classified in the following two categories: financial assets at fair value through profit or loss held for trading as well as financial assets recognised at amortized cost.
 Financial assets are classified when originally acquired based on their purpose of use.
 All purchases and sales of financial assets are recognised on the transaction date.
 Recognition of financial assets takes place when the Group has lost the contractual right to cash flows or when it has substantially transferred the risks and rewards outside the Group.

 The financial assets at fair value through profit and loss comprise assets held for trading that in the Tecnotree Group include the positive fair value of the currency derivatives and interest rate swaps.

-Loans and receivables include trade receivables and other receivables measured at amortised cost less any impairment.
-The Group records impairment on trade receivables when there is objective evidence that the receivable will not be fully recoverable.
+Trade receivables and other receivables are measured at amortised cost less any impairment.
+The Group records the impairment of expected credit losses applying a simplified model, in which the estimated amount of credit losses is based on the receivables aging.
+The Group records realized impairment on trade receivables when there is objective evidence that the receivable will not be fully recoverable.
 Financial difficulties, probable bankruptcy and default or significant delays in payments of the debtor are evidence of the receivables being impaired.
 An impairment loss or its possible reversal is recorded in the income statement.

 Bank deposits with maturities of more than 3 months are also classified as loans and receivables.